MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Thursday October 3, 2024.
 08:30 PM , from PC World

-While we always recommend keeping a local backup for quick restores (see our roundup of the best Windows backup software for desktop solutions), uploading your data to an online backup service can be a reliable way to cover your bases.
+While we always recommend keeping a local backup for quick restores (see our roundup of the best Windows backup software for desktop solutions), uploading your data to an online backup service is a reliable way to cover your bases.
 After all, the “backup rule of three” exists for a reason.

 PROMOTIONEaseUS Todo Backup – Cloud backup software